Jellyfish-AI/jf_agent/README.md

 1. Obtain your API token from Jellyfish.

 2. For Jira: Gather your Jira credentials.
-You'll need a Jira username with read access to the right projects, along with the password for that user.
+You'll need a Jira username with read access to the right projects, along with the password for that user (for Jira server) or a personal API token for that user (for Jira cloud).

 3. For Bitbucket Server: Gather your Bitbucket Server credentials.